 Multiply this process for every invoice and you’ve handled a lot of paper and, as one of our clients told us, suffered serious paper cuts in the process.

 The good news is there is a better way.
-According to a recent IDC White Paper, sponsored by Concur, “The Business Value of Concur Invoice,” companies that deployed Concur Invoice reduced time spent on tasks related to invoice management by 34% and accelerated their average time to pay vendors by 51%.
+According to a recent IDC White Paper, sponsored by Concur, “The Business Value of Concur Invoice,” and accounts payable teams that deployed Concur Invoice reduced time spent on tasks and manual processes related to invoice management by 34% and accelerated their average time to pay vendors by 51%.
 These benefits are equivalent to $511 for every 1,000 invoices processed.

-- Improved visibility into spend and cash ﬂow
+- Greater visibility into spend and cash ﬂow

 - Qualified for early payment discounts

-- Reallocation of resources into more value-add projects
+- Reduce data entry and reallocate resources into more value-add projects

 Schmetzer’s Sporthaus, a soccer retail store, struggled with lost invoices, endless paper trails and late payment charges.
-After implementing Concur Invoice, the business streamlined its entire AP process, added significant efficiencies, pays vendors early and most importantly, is able to focus more on its soccer-loving customers.
+After implementing Concur Invoice, the business streamlined its entire AP process and accounting system, added significant efficiencies, pays vendors early and most importantly, is able to focus more on its soccer-loving customers.

 Watch the video to learn more about Schmetzer’s Sporthaus’ story and consider what automating your AP system can do for your organization.
 After all, the price of not automating your AP is greater than just the cost of bandaids.